 There are six common types of CRM reports that all serve different purposes.

-6 Essential CRM Reports For Your Clients
+6 Essential CRM Reports for Your Clients

 1. Showcase Profitability for Business Insights

-Profitability reports can include:
+Profitability CRM reports often include:

 Total revenue